descostesn/chromglycomethods/figure4/D/README.md

 ## Figure Generation

-Because of possible differences in seeds to perform the clustering, the matrix is built on the already sorted regions.
+Because of possible differences in seeds to perform the clustering, the matrix is built using the already sorted regions `peakscoord-fig4C.bed` without using the `--kmeans` parameter.
+If one wants to actually perform the clustering, use the file `union_OGlcNac_noauxaux-fig4C.bed` and add the parameter `--kmeans 5` to `plotheatmap`.
 The following computes a matrix of O-GlcNac without and with Auxin treatment.
-This matrix is used to plot a heatmap with K-means clustering with 5 groups (deeptools v3.5.5):
+This matrix is used to plot a heatmap with K-means clustering with 5 groups (deeptools v3.5.4):

 ```
 #!/bin/bash